5 Best Ways to Introduce New Vocabulary

 This technique can be used with students of all levels and works best with concepts and ideas that can't be easily seen or touched, like abstracts, or anything that is not a real object.
 There are different ways to use substitution:

-• Synonyms – You substitute one word students are familiar with for another new one.
+• Synonyms – You substitute one word students that students are familiar with for another new one.

 When you call someone, do you sometimes have to wait?
 You have to hold.